PH64/AOG_Amazone_CAN_SectionControl/README.md

 At the moment November 2023 the "marking mode" (Sketch 1) only supports until 7 Sections because the CAN Code for upper sections is unknown.
 Please feel free to change the code or adapt to your situation.

-THANKS a lot to Valentin for support :-)

-Précisions for Amatron 3 et 4 :
+Precisions for Amatron 3 et 4 isobus:

-Ces consoles étant Isobus, Aog ne récupère pas les informations de marquage du travail lorsque le pulvérisateur est piloté depuis l'amatron 3 ou 4.
-Il faut donc utiliser AOG pour contrôler ces Amatrons, en mode manuel ou automatique.
-- Le sketch 1, n'est pas utilisé sur Amatron 3 et 4,
-- dans le sketch 2, les commandes de tronçons sont font uniquement sur AOG,
-- dans le sketck 3, bouton appuyé, les commandes de tronçons sont font uniquement sur AOG, bouton non appuyé l'amatron 3 ou 4 commande les tronçons mais AOG ne récupère pas l'information de marquage
+AOG control sections with Amatron 3 and 4 in manual mode ou automatic mode.
+- in "Machine_USB_v5_CAN_AMATRON_SectionControl", section control works only on AOG,
+- in "Machine_USB_v5_CAN_AMATRON", button pressed, section control works only on AOG, button unpressed, amatron 3 or 4 controls the sections but AOG does not retrieve the marking information

+Thanks to Alexb933 and Valentin for the code